We've Got Answers.

-We offer week long Day Camps at various locations throughout Virginia for children entering grades 1 through 6.
+We offer week long Day Camps at Camp Hanover and at various locations throughout Virginia for children entering grades 1 through 6.

-We offer half-week, 1-week and 2-week overnight Summer Camps for children entering grades 2 through 12.
+We offer 1-week and 2-week overnight Summer Camps for children entering grades 2 through 12.

 YOU SURE CAN!
 We welcome persons of every race, color, gender, religion, nationality and physical ability.
 Campers of many faith traditions, as well as campers who have never been to church before, attend and enjoy Camp Hanover’s summer camp program.
 As a Christian camp, we seek to build a Christ-centered community of trust, openness, sharing and forgiveness, where campers can play, laugh, work, worship and grow together, spiritually, physically, emotionally and socially.

 I don't attend church regularly.
 Will I be comfortable?
 Will I fit in?

 ABSOLUTELY!
 An atmosphere of acceptance of and caring for others is a key aspect of the community we build at camp.
 It’s a community where campers learn to appreciate and value one another.
 We strive to create an environment where campers and staff feel comfortable, loved, and can have fun talking about, exploring and practicing their faith.
 Specifically, the Camp Hanover experience is designed so campers:

 - Explore, grow in and act on their Christian faith

 - Build Christ-centered communities